TommyS13/Capstone/README.md

 1. Download a [Java Development Kit(JDK)](https://www.oracle.com/java/technologies/downloads/
    - It does not matter which version you have, either will allow you to run the .jar file
 2. Click the green button that says "Code" in the top right of the page
-   - In the drop down menu, click download
+   - In the drop down menu, click the "Download ZIP"
+   - Download it anywhere you can access files easily, preferably your Desktop

 **[Casa De Internet](https://www.lacnic.net/629/2/lacnic/casa-de-internet)**